Surpassing all expectations: Yishun, Innova JC students rise to challenge of planning combined orientation

 Merged schools, merged houses and even merged mascots: Here's how the students and teachers of Yishun and Innova Junior College planned a combined orientation for their freshmen.

+Student leaders dressed in navy blue tees were out in full force, keeping an eagle eye out for lost students, welcoming them enthusiastically and directing them to assemble in the school hall.

-Settled into their different orientation groups in the hall, the new students seemed a little quiet and uncertain, perhaps due to first day jitters or the early hour.
-Many sat quietly in their seats, even as the student leaders launched into an exuberant cheer war, egging the freshmen to join in.
+Settled into their different orientation groups in the hall, the new students seemed a little quiet and uncertain, perhaps due to first-day jitters or the early hour.
+Many sat quietly in their seats, even as the student leaders launched into exuberant cheers, egging the freshmen to join in.

 But fast forward to Tuesday (Feb 6), and it was a strikingly different scene.
 Despite it being only the third day of orientation, most students appeared to be at ease with their new friends.
 Dressed in matching maroon tops with the word “Evolution” – the theme of this year’s orientation – emblazoned across the front, most were sitting in groups, laughing loudly and teasing each other while waiting for the day’s activities to begin.
 Some began singing a raucous birthday song at the front of the hall, which quickly spread as more students joined in.